-If you have central heating and/or air-conditioning in your home, the warm and cool air is delivered to vents in each room through a system of connected ducts.
-Ducts for a central heating, ventilation and cooling (HVAC) system are typically located above a home in the attic or upper crawl space, or underneath a home in the space between the foundation and the floor.
+If you have central heating and/or air-conditioning in your home, the warm or cool air is delivered to each room through a system of connected ducts and vents.
+The air ducts for a central HVAC systems are typically located above a home in the attic or upper crawl space, or underneath a home in the space between the foundation and the floor, so you don't see them unless you have cause to replace them.
 If your home does not have an HVAC system and you plan to add one, you will need to have new ductwork installed.

 The accessibility of a home's ductwork is a key factor in estimating the cost to replace it.
 Ductwork located in an attic crawl space may be difficult to get to and creates a hot and potentially hazardous environment for the crew.
 Installing ductwork in the crawl space beneath a home limits movement and poses a lighting challenge.

 The type of materials you choose for ductwork will affect the cost as well.
 Flexible non-metallic ducting is the most affordable at $1-$2 per linear foot on average.
 Installers often prefer it because it bends and can more easily snake through attics and flooring.
 Flexible aluminum ducting is slightly more expensive and less prone to tearing.
 If you have had problems with holes or cracks in the past, this may be a good choice.
 Sheet metal, the strongest material, costs more than non-metallic or flexible aluminum ducting, with additional labor costs for multiple turns.

 Air ducts are a bit like your lungs.
 You generally don't think about them unless you start having a problem with them.
 Your air ducts will give you loud and clear signs when they need repair or replacement.
 Here are some signs that you need to replace your air ducts:

 - The house or office is extra dusty.
 If you have holes or cracks in your air ducts, dust will be pulled into the ducts and be pushed out the vents into your rooms.